Conner-cloud/Conner_Projects/README.md

 <img src="Car_price_prediction/Images/Backward_model.png" width="400"  >

 ### Comparing models
 Comparing the two models, the backward model appears to have more significant variables as well as having a higher R-squared value, suggesting it is the better model.
 The F-test below shows that the F-statistic is significant.
-Hence we have evidence to reject the null hypothesis that the models are not significantly different.
+Hence I have evidence to reject the null hypothesis that the models are not significantly different.
 We have enough evidence to say that the backward model is a better predictor than the forward model.

 <img src="Car_price_prediction/Images/F-test_forw_back.png" width="500"  >

 Now lets compare the backward model to the original model we started with to make sure that performing a backward elimination hasn't made the model worse for prediction.
+Performing another F-test I found that the F-statistic was not significant, thus I failed to reject the null hypothesis that the models are not significantly different.
+This suggests that the backward model is not significantly affecting our prediction of car prices compared to the original model, this is a good sign!

 <img src="Car_price_prediction/Images/F-test_original_back.png" width="500"  >

+Finally, I looked at the AIC values for both the original and backward model.
+The backward model AIC was 3480.483 whilst the original model AIC was 3487.939, the original model AIC is slightly higher implying our backward model is infact a better fit.
+So we naturally choose the backward model.